sheltermanager/asm3/doc/manual/documents.rst

 Mobile Signing
 --------------

-The "Signing Pad" button allows you to mark the document for signing in the mobile interface.
+The "Mobile signing pad" menu item allows you to mark the document for signing in the mobile interface.

 If you visit ASM's mobile interface on any mobile/tablet device, you can use the "Signing Pad" link in the mobile interface to go into signing pad mode.